freezy/node-pind/README.md

 * Link users to highscores
 * Web table browser
 * Score stats for registered users
+* Look for another DB engine (sqlite is major PITA to compile).s

 More to come.
 Still under heavy development.